 - New Group Reading Tests (NGRT) screen and monitor progress of students’ reading and comprehension.

-- Progress Tests in English (PTE) provide year on year assessment of students’ attainment in core English skills including spelling, grammar, punctuation and comprehension (including phonics where necessary).
+- Progress Test in English (PTE) provide year on year assessment of students’ attainment in core English skills including spelling, grammar, punctuation and comprehension (including phonics where necessary).

-- Progress Tests in Maths (PTE) assess two dimensions of maths learning: mathematical content knowledge and understanding and applying mathematical processes.
+- Progress Test in Maths (PTM) assess two dimensions of Maths learning: mathematical content knowledge and understanding and applying mathematical processes.

-- Progress Tests in Science (PTS) measure two dimensions of science learning: science content knowledge, and understanding and applying science skills.
+- Progress Test in Science (PTS) measure two dimensions of Science learning: science content knowledge, and understanding and applying science skills.

 - Pupils’ Attitudes to Self and School (PASS) This survey helps to anticipate, identify and understand attitudinal barriers to learning that may be affecting attainment.